How to Divorce

 If you were married overseas or if you are unaware of the other party’s location, you can still apply for a divorce in Australia, if you fulfil any of the above requirements.

-What If There Are Children Under 18?
+How to get a divorce If There Are Children Under 18?

 For marriages involving children under the age of 18, the court requires information in relation to the arrangements that have been made for the children, prior to the divorce being granted.
 This information typically includes where they will live, financial support, current and future health and education plans and how they will continue to maintain a meaningful relationship with both parents.